starknet-edu/starknetbook/src/ch02-06-01-connection-script.md

 echo "Connected to the Starknet testnet with chain id: $chain"

-block=$(starkli block-number --rpc $url) echo "The latest block number on Goerli is: $block"
+block=$(starkli block-number --rpc $url) echo "The latest block number on Sepolia is: $block"

 echo "Input your transaction hash: " read hash